-- No financial implication for conducting survey.
+- No financial implication for conducting a survey.

-d) Covering letter was sent along with email explaining the need of survey and ethical declarations e.g. keeping the identity of participating individual confidential.
+d) Covering letter was sent along with an email explaining the need of survey and ethical declarations e.g. keeping the identity of participating individual confidential.

 Step – IV: Reporting

-The responses were received online and were stored in Microsoft excel format for analysis.
+The responses were received online and were stored in Microsoft Excel format for analysis.
 The data was processed regularly for uniformity and reliability.

 There were a total of 76 respondents.
 The duplicate entries were omitted from results and responses were coded for easy assessment.

 Research practices are becoming prevalent across the globe.
-The receptivity towards research depends on factors like easy understanding, easy availability of new research findings, quality of methodology, authorship etc. There is also variable awareness of research practices across globe but above factors can be applied to almost every region.
+The receptivity towards research depends on factors like easy understanding, easy availability of new research findings, quality of methodology, authorship etc. There is also variable awareness of research practices across the globe but above factors can be applied to almost every region.
 The following observations were concluded from survey results: –

 - 60% of participants agreed partially for proper carrying/functioning of research in homoeopathy.

 - 52% of the participants think that it is difficult to conduct homoeopathic research because of limited resources.
-(The resources however, were not asked in the survey).
+(The resources, however, were not asked in the survey).

 - 44% participants never tried conducting research at their clinics, whereas, 29% tried it but could not carry it further.

-- 48% of target population thinks that there is a need to abridge gap between institutional and clinical practice, however, 26% agreed that their clinical practice is benefitted by outcomes of institutional research.
+- 48% of the target population thinks that there is a need to abridge the gap between institutional and clinical practice, however, 26% agreed that their clinical practice is benefitted by outcomes of institutional research.

 - 59% of participants never approached any peer review journal for publication of scientific articles; whereas 07% tried to send but could not carry it to a logical end.